 Or, if you want to get really imaginative, invent stories yourselves.

 Let The Spook Begin!

 Some people consider Halloween childish.
 Others complain that it has become too commercialized.
 I don’t care.
 I just love the whole thing.

 And if we look at Halloween’s origins, it does have some significance to it.
 It is both a kind of harvest festival and an homage to those who passed away.
 According to the legends, it is also the time of year when the physical and supernatural worlds are closest and magical things can happen. 😉

 And, above all, it is such a good opportunity to be creative with costumes, adorable or amazingly gory food, and decoration.
 The beautiful thing about festivities is that we can celebrate them in any way we want.
+Halloween is what you want it to be.
 In that spirit: Let the spook begin!

 And Happy Halloween to you all!